ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

     mkdir ~/repos
     cd ~/repos

-Setup Dist::Zilla (optionally with your PAUSE id and password):
+Setup [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) (optionally with your PAUSE id and password):

     dzil setup

-Make a new distribution:
+Make a new distribution for your module:

     dzil new -P Starter::Git Your::Module::Name
     cd Your-Module-Name